isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-11-29-post-Written Answer by Minister for Law K Shanmugam to PQ on Enforcement Framework for Civil Judgments.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Enforcement Framework for Civil Judgments
+title: Written Answer by Minister for Law K Shanmugam to PQ on Update On Review of Enforcement Framework For Civil Judgments
 permalink: /news/parliamentary-speeches/review-streamlined-enforcement-framework-civil-judgments/
 date: 2022-11-29
 layout: post